 In this workshop, the monks will teach you how to make Tibetan Prayer Flags.

-Usually the windhorse is at the center with the 4 supernatural creatures at each corner: the dragon, the garuda, the snow lion and the tiger.
+Usually the windhorse is at the center with 4 supernatural creatures at each corner: the dragon, the garuda, the snow lion and the tiger.
 The horse gallops like the wind carrying the wish-fulfilling jewel.
 It radiates peace, prosperity, knowledge, success, long life, protection and health.
-The windhorse symbolizes positive personal power which eliminates all hindrances caused by illness, accidents, malign spirits and astrological auspiciousness, bestowing personal power and good luck.
+The windhorse symbolizes positive personal power that eliminates all hindrances caused by illness, accidents, malign spirits and astrological auspiciousness, bestowing personal power and good luck.

 Tibetan prayer flags are flown all over the Tibetan cultural world—on high mountain passes, on rooftops, above rapids in mountain streams, bridges, monasteries— everywhere.

 The stones are usually painted with the prayer "Om mani padme hum," a prayer asking for the qualities of wisdom, compassion, and a good heart.
 The monks will teach you how to create images on flat stones and decorate them with sacred mantras.